 All stages are cumulative and include savings accrued in the previous stages.

-Stage 1: The theoretical firm realized hiring and replacement savings at this stage as employees were transferred to the new service provider.
+Stage 1: The theoretical firm realised hiring and replacement savings at this stage as employees were transferred to the new service provider.
 The shift provided employees with exposure to more efficient software and streamlined processes, which led to lower levels of task-switching.
-Lower levels of task switching ultimately translated to slightly higher utilization of transferred employees.
-Other miscellaneous cost savings accrued in this stage due to the consolidation of shared resources such as real estate, payroll systems, human resources, and software.
+Lower levels of task switching ultimately translated to slightly higher utilisation of transferred employees.
+Other miscellaneous cost savings accrued in this stage due to the consolidation of shared resources such as real estate, payroll systems, human resources and software.

 Stage 3: At this stage, the theoretical firm’s new service provider performed technology and process integration with the current infrastructure platforms running on similar operating environments.
 By the end of this stage, most of the technology integration was complete, and the firm started to benefit from the reduced wait time for information.

 Stage 4: This stage involved integrating the most challenging pieces of technology and process infrastructure at legacy vendors and the internal tax department onto the new cloud-based platform.
-The exercise involved developing and optimizing customized solutions to integrate systems successfully.
-A large portion of process efficiency linked to collaboration was realized in stage 4.
+The exercise involved developing and optimising customised solutions to integrate systems successfully.
+A large portion of process efficiency linked to collaboration was realised in stage 4.

-Savings due to the reduction of unnecessary communication and ineffective coordination were realized across all the stages based on the level of technology integration and realization of other consolidation synergies at each stage.
+Savings due to the reduction of unnecessary communication and ineffective coordination were realised across all the stages based on the level of technology integration and realisation of other consolidation synergies at each stage.

 Compliance with firms' third-party risk management (TPRM) practices is a requisite while participating in any outsourcing arrangements.
 Leading practices that help address TPRM requirements for implementing the new strategic tax operating model changes typically include governance and talent planning.
 These elements can be essential for a successful implementation since the change may require leveraging an external party to provide certain tax compliance and advisory services.
 Specific actions that may significantly increase the chances of success include establishing horizontal and vertical communication channels, and retaining the right talent.